faisalchy64/independent-service-provider-website/README.md

 ## Features And Functionality

 * Make a carousel on home page
-* Make some a protected route, you can not access it without login
+* Make a protected route, you can not access it without login
 * Make the website full responsive
 * Use toast